cihadturhan/unplugg-of-warcraft/README.md

 This is a simple scrapper for [World of Warcraft Auction House API][wow-api] that fetches and dumps the data every 30 mins.

+A summary of the data flow:

+1. grab AH dumps periodically
+2. parse and import dumps into DB, excluding expired auctions ([see below](#AH-timeLeft))
+3. gather from DB, timestamps and prices for a particular Item
+4. feed this data into unplugg api to get a prediction

 ## setup

 First, you'll need [golang](https://golang.org/doc/install) installed and configured.